Create your backlog

 Do you like to first think big, defining your large features first, and then break down and define work as you go along?

-You can work with a hierarchical portfolio of backlog items by creating features and then creating links between those features and the backlog items that support them.
+With a porfolio backlog, you can add features that link to child backlog items.
 You can then view overall progress for features as well as for the backlog items that support them.

 Now you have created a backlog of the work that needs to be done by your team.